Banking services for children and young people

 • You can enrol a child as an OP cooperative bank owner-customer by paying the member cooperative contribution, which is 100 euros in most OP cooperative banks.
 There are no other membership fees.
 As an owner-customer, the child gets 0.25% interest on their Current Account.

 You can invest in funds and stocks for the child when the child has their own Current Account.
 To invest in stocks, you'll also need a Book-entry Account or Equity Savings Account.
-Every child born in 2025 will receive an investment from us, worth 100 euros, in the OP-World Index fund.
+Every child born this year will receive an investment from us, worth 100 euros, in the OP-World Index fund.

 Aged 7–11